Download PSK-I Question Bank with valid real questions.

 Reducing batch sizes might have the following impact: (choose all that apply)

-A. Highlight a need to Boost processes/infrastructure to reduce the pain of frequent costly overhead.
+A. Highlight a need to Improve processes/infrastructure to reduce the pain of frequent costly overhead.

 B. Improving efficiency due to faster feedback loops.